innovationOUtside/ou-tm129-py/README.md

 Using Package version numbers (or `extras_require`) we could easily manage slightly different package versions/distributions for different module presentations.

+Using `pip install --upgrade PACKAGE` gives us a way of pushing updates to students.

 Note that installing from repos is increasingly tricky to do; it's no longer supported from PyPi installed packages, so if things were only available from a (public) repo they'd have to be done manually.
 (We could provide a cli tool to do this, installed from the package; eg `tm129_utils install-extras` that runs a `pip git+...` set of installs.)

+Iddentifying what packages can support an effective teaching and learning environment is an act of creation, and as such is somewhere where we can add value.
+By sharing environments that may be useful to others:

+- we support folk in their own teaching and learning, work and play;
+- we raise awareness of the OU and OU modules, getting a presence on PyPi, maybe using `ou` and course code identifiers in package names etc;
+- if we ship useful commmand line utilities, they can occasionly print OU advertising messages when run...
+- if we ship a a simple web server, it can include module marketing information, "are you read for..?" activities or even sample module content;
+- if we bundle files in the package, these can be retrieved on the student desktop via a simple CLI command; (can we also get desktop shortcuts onto a desktop some how?)
+- the same package could be used to easily support related OpenLearn content;